How accounting is going to fare in the crypto-currency world in Dubai?

 Cryptocurrencies like bitcoin are digital currencies or token that uses a value obtained through a shared ledger structure.
 This shared ledger is called the blockchain.
 Cryptocurrency is a medium of exchange of digital value, distributed in the form of tokens.
 These tokens may be owned by an organization.
 When the tokens are exchanged among users, this organization makes an entry in the ledger with the help of a special key for that particular currency.
 However, this organization only stores the key to the blockchain and not the token itself.
 The tokens are not stored locally with the organization.
 This organization can only store limited information with them.

-How to do accounting for cryptocurrency?
+How to do accounting in Dubai, UAE for cryptocurrency?

 A common tendency when accounting for the cryptocurrency is to account for an equivalent amount of cash.
 This is a wrong practice as cryptocurrency cannot be directly used in exchange for any goods or services.
 Even though some merchants are accepting payments in the form of digital currency, but these are few, and cryptocurrency payment is not a standard practice.
 Cryptocurrencies are not considered a legal tender; hence most payments are not in the form of cryptocurrencies.

 There are reasons for this.
 Cryptocurrencies are highly volatile.
 Their value can change in even the shortest duration.
 This causes issues in converting the value of the cryptocurrency to legal currency or cash.
 During conversion, the value of the currency equivalent in cash may fluctuate, and there is an inherent risk in the conversion process.
 This is why the law does not provide any guidelines for conversion for cryptocurrency.